Arthur-CWW/eausyd-website/README.md

 ## Getting Started with Developement
 ### start a live server
 ```
-yarn install # only needed to update dependencies
+pnpm install # only needed to update dependencies
-yarn dev
+pnpm dev

 ```
 ### helpful extension if you use vscode